UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 # ECE-MAE-148-Optimization-for-Roboracing-Performance

 # Description
 Optimizing Vehicle Racing Performance using SLAM and EKF with Artemis IMU and VESC outputs.
-Planning a optimal trajectory raceline using Pure Pursuit/Model and Acceleration-based Pursuit.
+Creating a optimal trajectory raceline with an algorithm and following the path using Pure Pursuit/Model and Acceleration-based Pursuit controllers.
 Based on ForzaETH repo.

 # Hardware Using: